xurei/restgoose/docs/rest-lifecycle.md

 ### preFetch
 This step is responsible of the alteration or rejection of the request before any query is done.

-This is usually where the authentication check is done.
+This is usually where the authentication and validation are done.

 ### fetch
 This step is the actual call to the database.
-It is responsible of the creation of the MongoDB query using [mongoose](https://mongoosejs.com/).
+It is responsible of the creation of the MongoDB query with [mongoose](https://mongoosejs.com/).

 It executes the query returned by the `fetch` hook, or uses the default behaviour (see the [reference table](#reference-table) below).